OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-18.md

 ## Matthew 18:11

-[For the Son of Man has come to save that which was lost.]
+[For the Son of Man has come to save the lost.]

 ## Matthew 18:12